Illustration for climate action and recovery

 What is a Research Framework?

-In 2018, we produced our State of the Park report, which identified a number of questions where there is urgent need for more knowledge and information, if we are to ensure the Special Qualities and attributes of Outstanding Universal Value are protected and enhanced for future generations.
+In 2018 our State of the Park report identified a number of questions where there was an urgent need for more knowledge and information, if we were to ensure the Special Qualities and attributes of Outstanding Universal Value are protected and enhanced for future generations.

 Our research framework represents an attempt to set out and explore those questions in detail as a precursor to further research and investigation.
 The aim of this research framework is to provide a structure for us to investigate what we need to know, what we don’t know and how we can go about prioritising these to allow us to better deliver our strategic aims and ambitions.
 It also provides a mechanism to help us to understand how the Special Qualities will be affected by future changes in society and the natural environment, such as climate change, and our role in maintaining socially vibrant, economically thriving communities.
 It has been prepared by drawing on our collective knowledge and expertise to understand and prioritise the issues and challenges that affect the management of the Lake District.